Jessime/Excision/src/static/story/level5.md

 * Unlike in task 2, the windows of the median filter will overlap.
 * Assume that the width and height of 1 pixel are each 1.5 microns.
 * Truncate each area by converting it to integers.
+* Expect this script to take approximately 15 seconds to run once you submit it.

 ##### Example